tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 | --------- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | p1_health | 50.0 | 50.0 | 50.0 | 50.0 | 50.0 | 45.5 | 45.5 | 45.5 | 45.5 |

 Should this have been applied to the training dataset during the predictive model training?
-Probably but the thought was with enough data any inaccurate outliers would be outweighed by correct data however if I continue working on this, it will be applied to new datasets.
+Probably, but the thought was that, with enough data, any inaccurate outliers would be outweighed by correct data, However, if I continue working on this, it will be applied to new datasets.

 ### More Stats!